decred/dcrdex/docs/wiki/Wallet.md

 - **Change Account Name:** dcrwallet change account name.
 This and the 'Temporary Trading Account' should only be set if mixing is enabled on the wallet.
 If set, deposit addresses will be from this account and will be mixed before being available to trade.
-- **Temproary Trading Account:** dcrwallet account to temporarily store split tx outputs or change from chained swaps in multi-lot orders.
+- **Temporary Trading Account:** dcrwallet account to temporarily store split tx outputs or change from chained swaps in multi-lot orders.
 This should only be set if 'Change Account Name' is set.
 - **RPC Username:** dcrwallet's 'username' setting for JSON-RPC.
 - **RPC Password:** dcrwallet's 'password' setting for JSON-RPC.